 When local air quality is being affected by events such as wildfires, but federal health-based standards are not expected to be exceeded, the Air District will post an Air Quality Advisory.

-If conditions during an Air Quality Advisory change, and pollution levels are expected to exceed federal air quality standards, a Spare the Air Alert or Winter Spare the Air Alert will be called.
+If conditions during an Air Quality Advisory change, and pollution levels are expected to exceed federal air quality standards, a Spare the Air Alert will be called.

 Air is almost always on the move.
-The Bay Area shares its air, and actions to cut back emissions in one part can have significant impacts on the air quality in locations miles away.
+The nine-county Bay Area is a single air basin, and actions to cut back emissions in one part can have significant impacts on the air quality in locations miles away.
 That is why when air quality is expected to be unhealthy in any part of the Bay Area, a Spare the Air Alert is called for the entire region.
 Sign up for alerts.